-In an effort to improve our campus “Green” practices and to support our LVC Sustainability:
+In an effort to improve our campus “Green” practices and to support our LVC Sustainability Initiatives:

-- Reusable take-out containers are provided for an initial fee of $5.
+B. Reusable take-out containers are provided for an initial fee of $10.
 Students need to bring the take out container back for reuse when you wish to take out a meal from the dining hall.
 After bringing the container back, students are given a clean container for their next take out meal.
-At the end of the semester, students can return the container for a $5 reimbursement or they may keep the container for use in the future.
+At the end of the semester, students can return the container for a $10 reimbursement or they may keep the container for use in the future.

 Flex Dollars on the OneCard can be used as a debit card to make purchases in any of the Metz Culinary Management dining facilities.
-The Mund Dining Hall, InterMetzo, and Dutchmen Den, are great venues for students to use flex dollars.
+The Mund Dining Hall, InterMetzo, Dutchmen Den, and Bishop Brews are great venues for students to use flex dollars.
 Extra Flex Dollars can be added in $50 increments by contacting dining services.

 Special Diet Considerations

-Students who follow a special diet, have severe allergies or special medical needs, should contact the service manager at 717-867-6719 or the general manager of dining services at 717–867–6117.
+Students who follow a special diet, have severe allergies or special medical needs, should contact the operations manager at 717-867-6719 or the general manager of dining services at 717-867-6117.

 The dining services staff welcomes student input and comments.
 Please talk with a Student Government representative or with the dining services general manager.
-Use the comment board located in the Mund Dining Hall.
+Use the comment board located in the Lehr and Phillips dining halls.

 U.S. mail is distributed each day—except Saturdays, Sundays, and holidays—to students’ residence hall mailboxes.
 Student packages (UPS, FedEx, etc.) are delivered to Mail Services located in the Humanities Center–001.

-FedEx is available through the Mailroom, Humanities Center - 001
+FedEx is available through the Mailroom, Humanities Center Room 001